WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 </div>
 ```

 These values assigned to directives are **references** to a particular property in the store.
-They are wired to the directives automatically so that each directive “knows” what `actions.toggle` refers to without any additional configuration.
+They are wired to the directives automatically so that each directive “knows” what store element (action, effect...) refers to without any additional configuration.

+## The store

+The store is used to create the logic (actions and effects) called by the directives and the data used this logic.

+**The store is usually created in the `view.js` file of each block**, although it can be initialized from the `render.php` of the block (see [diagram](https://excalidraw.com/#room=11c461f5e18480cd8631,mNsrOHbcUKgVdITiRl6H5w))

+The store contains the reactive state and the actions and effects that modify it.

+- **State**: Defines data available to the HTML nodes of the page.
+It is important to differentiate between two ways to define the data:
+  - **Global state**:  It is defined using the store() function, and the data is available to all the HTML nodes of the page.
+  - **Context/Local State**: It is defined using the data-wp-context directive in an HTML node, and the data is available to that HTML node and its children.
+- **Actions**: Usually triggered by the data-wp-on directive (using event listeners) or other actions.
+- **Effects**: Automatically react to state changes.
+Usually triggered by data-wp-effect or data-wp-init directives.

-#### Objects passed to directive callbacks
+### Objects passed to directive callbacks

 When a directive is evaluated, the reference callback receives an object with: